 Rationale: Home schooling is a viable alternative to available education opportunities and many parents provide an exemplary education for their children.
 However, school districts have also had experiences with home-schooled children who re-enroll in public school that indicate some children are not receiving appropriate educational services through their home-school experience.
 It is important for the state to reexamine its accountability program for home schools.
 The current requirement that home-schooled students only need to meet the 13th percentile on a nationally standardized test in order to remain in a home-based education program is not sufficient.
 Annual testing would provide an accountability framework comparable to public schools.
-Annual test scores would also be helpful if the child chooses to re-enroll in a public school so the school family provide notice of intent to home school to the school district in which the family resides.
-Providing notice locally establishes eligibility to participate in sports and activities and is a good first step to facilitate collaboration between the home school and the school district.
+Annual test scores would also be helpful if the child chooses to re-enroll in a public school so the school can determine an appropriate placement